Go backBras And Inserts Following A Lumpectomy – What You Should Know

-You’ve probably seen them in the lingerie sections of department stores, on a display of lingerie accessories.
-Sometimes they’re called bra inserts, push-ups, gel pads, breast enhancers, shapers, or partials.
+You’ve probably seen them in the lingerie sections of department stores, on a display of accessories.
+Sometimes they’re called bra inserts, push-ups, gel pads, breast enhancers, shapers or partials.
 But what are they for, exactly?

-While anyone can use them inside a bra for cleavage-boosting purposes, these breast accessories are truly necessary—and in some cases, reimbursable by insurance—after breast cancer.
+While anyone can use them inside a bra for cleavage-boosting purposes, these breast accessories are truly necessary—and in some cases, available free of charge on the NHS — after breast cancer.